ansys/pymechanical-stubs/package/doc/source/index.rst

 Mechanical API Documentation
 ============================

-This documentation lists the APIs used in Ansys Mechanical 2023R2.
+This documentation lists the APIs used in Ansys Mechanical, providing descriptions of the objects, methods, and properties for all namespaces.
+The Mechanical API Documentation contains the same information as the `ACT API Reference Guide <https://ansyshelp.ansys.com/Views/Secured/corp/v231/en/act_script/act_script.html>`_, except this documentation was generated using Sphinx.

+Click the `API reference <https://scripting.mechanical.docs.pyansys.com/autoapi/index.html>`_ link or tab in the navigation bar to explore the Mechanical API Documentation in depth.

 .. toctree::
    :hidden: